VianneyMI/monggregate/docs/tutorial/pipeline.md

 ### **How to choose ?**

-It is up to you to choose the method that suits you the best.<br> The author recommends the first method as monggregate is a relatively new package and the second method is still experimental.
+It is up to you to choose the method that suits you the best.<br> I personnaly use the first method for now.
+There are plans to replace the `_db` attribute by a `uri` attribute and make the database connexion happen under the hood, but it is not implemented yet.
+When it is the second method will become more appealing.

 ## **An alternative to build pipelines**